gvwilson/thirdbit/fiction/iffy/index.md

 she was pretty sure they weren't discussing topsoil formation.

 The stranger handed Aunt Naggie something.
-As he leaned forward to kiss her cheek, the space above their heads flickered.
+As he leaned forward to kiss her cheek again, the space above their heads flickered.
 It was another video carpet,
 Iffy realized,
-strung between four posts like a canopy to conceal them from any cameras overhead.
+strung between four posts to conceal them from any cameras overhead.

 Iffy's stomach flip-flopped
 the way it did when she read played the steamier passages in Aunt Naggie's romance sims.
 The stranger stepped back,
 a bland smile replacing the genuine warmth of a moment before.
-He gestured at one of the carpets hanging on a display rack beside him.
+He gestured at one of the carpets on a display rack beside him.
 "Perhaps this one?" he asked a little too loudly.

 Aunt Naggie's reply was cut off by a sudden crackle of static.